mukeshch77/To-Do-List-Application/README.md

-# To-Do-List-Application
-Build a simple to-do list application with tkinter.

 # To-Do List Application

 A simple **To-Do List** application built with Python's `tkinter` library.
 The app allows users to add, delete, and clear tasks with an intuitive GUI, featuring a motivational message to encourage task completion.